 Hawaiian Airlines offers lie-flat Business Class on its international routes and lie-flat First Class on many domestic flights from North America to Hawaii.
 There is no difference between these products.
-The domestic lie-flat is identical to international Business Class and is just named “First Class” for domestic flights, to be in line with other American Airlines.
+The domestic lie-flat is identical to the international Business Class and is just named “First Class” for domestic flights, to be in line with other American Airlines.

 Our friends at The Luxury Travel Expert actually flew and reviewed Hawaiian Airlines Airbus A330 from Honolulu (in Hawaii) to San Francisco (in California) in First Class on Hawaiian’s A330 aircraft, which features a new premium lie-flat seat and improved cabin.
-You can see more photos of the hard product and the food etc in their review.
+You can see more photos of the hard product and the food etc., in their review.

 Pre-flight, Hawaiian Airlines manages two lounges at Honolulu International Airport.
 The Plumeria Lounge, located on the airport’s 3rd floor of Terminal 1 (the Inter-Island Terminal), is Hawaiian’s most upscale lounge and only accessible to passengers flying Business Class to one of Hawaiian’s international destinations, or holders of the unlimited Priority Pass can access this lounge for free.

-If you are flying to Mainland USA in First, you will get access to Hawaiian’s Premier Club lounge which is the inferior of the two airport lounges and is located near gate 56 in Honolulu’s Inter-Island Terminal.
-The Premier Club is a glorified name for what is basically an uninviting albeit contemporary decorated room, without windows, and with several seating areas.
-It has free WiFi and free drinks at the small buffet station, which offers soft drinks, coffee, and tea (but there’s no alcohol or spirits) but it is not worth visiting except for using the WiFi and picking up a drink.
+If you are flying to Mainland USA in First, you will get access to Hawaiian’s Premier Club lounge, which is the inferior of the two airport lounges and is located near gate 56 in Honolulu’s Inter-Island Terminal.
+The Premier Club is a glorified name for what is basically an uninviting albeit contemporary decorated room, without windows and with several seating areas.
+It has free WiFi and free drinks at the small buffet station, which offers soft drinks, coffee, and tea (but there’s no alcohol or spirits), but it is not worth visiting except for using the WiFi and picking up a drink.

 Hawaiian Airlines’ core fleet is mainly its 24 Airbus A330-200s.
 Business Class (or domestic First) seats on Hawaiian Airlines are in a 2-2-2 configuration with lie-flat seats.
 The lie-flat bed is 76 inches (193 centimeters) long and seat 20.5 inches (52 centimeters).

-In front of the seat is a small ottoman, with a side panel that prevents your feet from dropping off the footrest while you move around.
+In front of the seat is a small ottoman with a side panel that prevents your feet from dropping off the footrest while you move around.
 Both the seat and ottoman are covered in fine dark-brown leather from Poltrona Frau, a renowned furniture-making company based in Tolentino, Italy, that also has Ferrari, Alfa Romeo, and Maserati among its clients.
-The shared armrest between two seats hides the tray table and an adjustable, telescoping in-seat arm, which is used to fix the large-screen tablet (distributed the crew shortly after takeoff), as there is no in-seat in-flight entertainment system.
+The shared armrest between two seats hides the tray table and an adjustable, telescoping in-seat arm, which is used to fix the large-screen tablet (distributed by the crew shortly after takeoff), as there is no in-seat in-flight entertainment system.